 Groups That Are Protected From Employment Discrimination in Philadelphia

-From the US Equal Employment Opportunity Commission (EEOC), Title VII of the Civil Rights Act of 1964 protects people from being discriminated against.
+According to the U.S. Equal Employment Opportunity Commission (EEOC), Title VII of the Civil Rights Act of 1964 protects people from being discriminated against in the workplace.
 Some of the forms of discrimination that the law protects workers against include:

 - Equal pay